lpalbou/Contextuals/docs/cli.md

 ### Available Commands

+- `all` - Get all contextual information at once
 - `time` - Get current time information
 - `weather` - Get weather information for a location
 - `air-quality` - Get air quality information for a location